WetSuiteLeiden/data-collection/README.md

 # wetsuite-datacollect

-A collection of code, currently in the form of notebooks, that were used to generate readymade datasets for the wetsuite project.

-This repository is mostly here to show our code for others to potentially use later.
+A collection of code, currently in the form of notebooks, that were used to generate readymade datasets for the wetsuite project, and are left here to read to show our code for others to use later.

 **You may not need or want to run it at all**.
 That is...
 * if your needs are met by a few dozen to a few hundred documents